BozzleMay/rubiksCube/README.md

 ### Additional Functionality

-Left-click in the flip cube button to swap the faces of the cube that are in view.
+Left-click on the flip cube button to swap the faces of the cube that are in view

 # Getting Started